JadedTuna/fdos/README.md

 FDOS is a real mode DOS-like operating system written in x86 assembly.

 # About
 FDOS is a learning project to learn more about filesystems, operating systems and x86 assembly.
-The code is available under the LGPL license.
+The code is available under the GPL license.

 # TODO
 See [TODO.md](TODO.md)